dlgur1994/dlgur1994.github.io/_posts/2020-11-23-Study-Machine-Learning-(1).md

 ---
-title: "Machine Learning Study (1)"
+title: "AI?
+Machine Learning?
+Deep Learning?"
 date: 2020-11-23 16:50:28 -0400
 categories: Study MachineLearning AI DeepLearning
 ---

 ## Chap1.
 About Artificial Intelligence
 ### 0. The Relationship Between Artificial Intelligence and Machine Learning and Deep Learning
 Artificial intelligence, machine learning, and deep learning are used a lot, but they are often used inaccurately and their boundaries are blurred.
 So before I start, I would like to briefly explore their relationship.
 It's hard to understand the concepts from the beginning, so I hope you remember this picture first.
+Artificial intelligence is in the largest range, machine learning is in it, and deep learning is in machine learning.
 ![capture1](https://user-images.githubusercontent.com/38805855/100973006-2271ce80-357d-11eb-943d-4a848cb4ec92.PNG){: width="30%" height="30%"}
 <br/>